Dynamic performance where the sky’s the limit – The Audi RS 5 Cabriolet

 Elegant LED light strips illuminate in the taillights, which operate without any conventional incandescent lamps.
 Like the lights, the rear bumper was also redesigned; its diffuser is now much higher, and a honeycomb screen insert encloses the two large elliptical tailpipes of the exhaust system.
 On the trunk lid there is a subtle matt carbon spoiler lip for more downforce; it may be painted in the exterior color as an option.

-The Audi RS 5 Cabriolet measures 4,649 millimeters (15.25 ft) long, 1,860 millimeters (6.10 ft) wide and 1,380 millimeters (4.53 ft) high, and its wheelbase is 2,751 millimeters (9.03 ft).
+The Audi RS 5 Cabriolet measures 4,649 mm (15.25 ft) long, 1,860 mm (6.10 ft) wide and 1,380 mm (4.53 ft) high, and its wheelbase is 2,751 mm (9.03 ft).
 Eight exterior colors are available – a monochrome color, four metallic and pearl effect colors and three crystal effect paints.
 The soft top is available in black, gray, red or brown.
 As options, Audi can install a styling package in matt aluminum as well as an engine compartment design package that uses carbon fiber-reinforced polymer (CFRP) materials.
 The car’s drag coefficient is 0.34; underbody panels make a significant contribution towards aerodynamic refinement.